How to Become a Pharmacy Technician

 Do I Want to Be a Pharmacy Technician?

 Pharmacy technicians work under the supervision of a licensed pharmacist and are responsible for dispensing medications.
 Pharmacy technicians' duties include filling prescriptions and interacting with patients.
 In order to fill a prescription request, pharmacy technicians might count, measure, weigh, pour or mix the medication.
 After a pharmacist has verified and validated a prescription, technicians choose a container and prepare and affix the label.

 Other duties that a pharmacy technician can be responsible for include completing insurance claim forms, stocking inventory, operating a cash register, screening phone calls, training new employees and maintaining patient profiles.
-Many work hours may be spent standing, and some pharmacy techs work weekends and nights.
+Pharmacy techs often spend many work hours standing, and some techs work weekends and nights.

 Pharmacy technicians must always direct patient questions about health or prescription medications to a pharmacist.
 Although formal training may not always be required, many pharmacy technicians complete training programs after earning a high school diploma.
 Certification is required in some states.
 The following table summarizes the main requirements for pharmacy technicians:

 |Degree Level||No degree is required; some pharmacy technicians choose to complete programs leading to a certificate or associate's degree*|

 |Licensure||Many states, though not all, have regulations for pharmacy technicians and require licensure*|

 |Certification||Some states and employers require certification; pharmacy technicians can take certification exams through the Pharmacy Technician Certification Board (PTCB) or National Healthcareer Association (NHA)*|

 |Key Skills||Customer service skills, attention to detail, organizational skills*, decision-making skills**|